pandas-dev/pandas/doc/source/user_guide/scale.rst

 Scaling to large datasets
 *************************

-Pandas provide data structures for in-memory analytics, which makes using pandas to analyze larger than memory datasets somewhat tricky.
+Pandas provides data structures for in-memory analytics, which makes using pandas to analyze larger than memory datasets somewhat tricky.

 This document provides a few recommendations for scaling your analysis to larger datasets.